backdrop-contrib/override_node_options/README.md

 This module was originally written for Drupal by Oliver Davies (https://www.drupal.org/u/opdavies), and was ported to Backdrop CMS by Jen Lampton (https://www.drupal.org/u/jenlampton).

-Port to Backdrop sponsored by (America's Best Bootfiters)[http://www.bootfitters.com/], and (Masterfit Enterprises Inc.)[http://masterfitinc.com]
+Port to Backdrop sponsored by [America's Best Bootfiters](http://www.bootfitters.com), and [Masterfit Enterprises Inc.](http://masterfitinc.com)